whisthq/whist/backend/services/host-service/mandelbox/README.md

 This subfolder contains code for Whist's host service to start, configure, and shutdown mandelboxes.

-## Passing information from host service to mandelboxes
+## Passing information from the host-service to mandelboxes

 There are a few ways information is passed from host service to mandelboxes.
 Information can be passed via a file, environment variable, or both.